 - Medical malpractice

-You may have been injured in a case not listed above.
-Contact our office to discuss whether we can help.
+You may have been injured in a case not listed above, but a New York City injury lawyer from our firm may still be able to help.
+Contact our office to discuss your legal options.

-Connect With the Attorneys at Dansker & Aspromonte Today
+Connect With the Attorneys at Dansker & Aspromonte Associates LLP Today

 Small Firm Dedication & FocusOur firm is different from most firms in our area in that we are a “boutique” type firm that is small enough to give personal attention to our clients and yet experienced and powerful with a reputation as a hard-hitting litigation firm.

 Providing Answers & SolutionsOur team is committed to always being able to provide you with updates on your case and answers to your questions.
 This is your case and we want to be sure you are confident every step of the way.